n3xtcoder-ai4impact/bbsr-challenge/README.md

     - `OBD_2023_I.csv`
     - `OBD_2020_II.csv`
 - `tBaustoff_with_OBD_mapping.csv` — Provides material mapping information with 10 columns.
 It connects to the ÖKOBAUDAT dataset through process UUIDs and contains end-of-life scenario information for various materials.
-- `pollutant_combinations.csv`- contains:
-    - Building Materials: Various construction materials (concrete, wood, insulation, etc.)
-    - Disturbing Substances: Descriptions of potential contaminants or foreign materials
-    - Disturbance Classes: Classification from S0 (no disturbance) to S4 (highly problematic)
-    - This dataset helps assess how different material combinations affect recycling potential and environmental impact, which is crucial for circular construction practices.
+- `pollutant_combinations.csv`-helps assess how different material combinations affect recycling potential and environmental impact, which is crucial for circular construction practices.

 ### Processed Datasets